 - Damage to nasal tissues if the drug is snorted

 - Damage to the kidneys, lungs, and liver

 - High blood pressure, resulting in strokes or heart attacks

 - Permanent blood vessel damage in the brain and the heart

-The use of high doses of stimulant drugs may also lead to extremely high blood pressure readings, body temperature readings, and irregularities of the heartbeat.
-Things like convulsions and heart failure can also result from using stimulants.
+The use of high doses of Uppers drugs may also lead to extremely high blood pressure readings, body temperature readings, and irregularities of the heartbeat.
+Things like convulsions and heart failure can also result from using Uppers.

-The possibility of suffering from an overdose of stimulants exist under certain conditions more than others.
+The possibility of suffering from an overdose of Uppers exist under certain conditions more than others.
 Typical causes of an overdose of stimulants include the following: